asfaw66/simple-sidebar/README.md

 			opener: '#button',
 	        wrapper: '#wrapper',
 	        sidebar: {
-	            align: 'left', //or 'right' - This option can be ignored, the sidebar will authomatically align to right.
+	            align: 'left', //or 'right' - This option can be ignored, the sidebar will automatically align to right.
 	            width: 300, //You can ignore this option, the sidebar will automatically size itself to 300px.
 	            closingLinks: '.close-sidebar' // If you ignore this option, the plug-in will look for all links and this can be buggy.
 Choose a class for every object inside the sidebar that once clicked will close the sidebar.
 	            css: {